 NOTE 2: For location dependent service provided in different MBS service areas within the same SMF service area, it is assumed that one MB-SMF is used for an MBS Session.

-NOTE 3: An example of Location-dependent MBS is a nationwide weather forecast service with local weather reports.
+NOTE 3: An example of Location dependent MBS is a nationwide weather forecast service with local weather reports.

 NOTE 4: Area Session ID is equivalent to Flow ID as specified in TS 23.246 [8].